maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 ## Global Multiway System

-The most important thing to understand about the *global* multiway system is that it operates on the entire states.
+The most important thing to understand about the global multiway system is that it operates on entire states.
 The most fundamental object is the states graph, which has states at the vertices and updating events at the edges.
 All possible updating events are determined for each state, and edges leading to new states are created.
 This process is then repeated for the new states.

-Let's consider an instance of the *global* multiway system (implemented in the [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem) resource function).
+Let's consider an instance of the global multiway system (implemented in the [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem) resource function).
 Specifically, let's start with a rule that moves a "particle" (a unary expression) along directed edges in a graph: